Spimy/yor/packages/commands/README.md

-# Muse Commands
+# Yor Commands

-This is an external module for [Muse Core](https://github.com/Spimy/muse/tree/main/packages/core) that handles the event for executing a command.
+This is an external module for [Yor Core](https://github.com/Spimy/yor/tree/main/packages/core) that handles the event for executing a command.

 If you need more control over how commands are executed in your `messageCreate` event, it is highly recommended that you handle your own event listener for this task.